KushagraShresth/bootcamp-functions/README.md

 # oee_timeseries

-This function calculates the overall equipment effectiveness (OEE) using the values from timeseries extracted above,
+This function calculates the overall equipment effectiveness (OEE) using the values from timeseriesextracted above,
 primarily:

 * good